microsoft/PartnerResources/_docs/Skilling/D365 Academy/Business Central Academy/teams.md

     visualstyle="normal" target="_blank" showlink="false"
 %}

-Microsoft Teams provides organizations many ways to stay connected and communicate with each other.
+Microsoft Teams provides organizations countless ways to stay connected and communicate with each other.
 The integration offers teams a way to streamline business process regardless of the app they are using.

 ### Supporting Resources for these videos